IoT Sensors in Robotic Arms: Explore Advanced Integration and Control Techniques

 How do IoT sensors improve robotic arm precision?

-What types of sensors are commonly used in robotic arms?
+What types of sensors are commonly used?

 • Position and rotation encoders